cknips/isaac10ui_demo/README.md

 - Display and edit of bills and bill download via isaac10-UI
 - Display of products via `getProducts()`

-At the same time, this project is part of a continuous-integration-setup, a running instance is found on [FIXME: Heroku](http://foo.bar) and is used for automated testing.
+At the same time, this project will be part of a continuous-integration-setup, a running instance is found on [isaac10ui-demo.herokuapp.com](https://isaac10ui-demo.herokuapp.com/) and can be used for automated testing.
 ### Basic requirements for integrating
 Like stated in the docs ([isaac10-API-Dokumentation](https://isaac10-api-dokumentation.readme.io/v1.0/docs)), all needed JavaScripts are loaded inside `<script>`-tags within an HTML-document.
 In this application, the files `isaac10_api.js` and `isaac10_ui.js` are loaded in `app/views/layouts/application.html.erb`.
 The actual usage of the libraries happens inside `<script>`-tags in the corresponding `index.html.erb`-files for each single functionality (see below).